-Individuals with severe symptoms, signs and symptoms that linger or keep coming back, or individuals with other mental or physical health conditions may benefit from treatment.
-The specific type of treatment depends on the particular signs and symptoms and may include:
+Individuals with severe symptoms, symptoms that linger or keep coming back, or other mental or physical health problems may require treatment.
+The specific type of treatment depends on the particular signs and symptoms of the disorder and may include:

-Symptoms usually last for days to weeks and may suddenly go away.
-Usually the symptom itself is not life threatening, but complications can be debilitating.
+Symptoms of conversion disorder usually last for days to weeks and may suddenly go away.
+Usually the symptom itself is not life-threatening, but complications of the symptoms or unnecessary medical tests can be debilitating.

-For most people, symptoms of conversion disorder get better with nothing more than reassurance that they don't have a serious health problem.
-However, up to one in four people may show new conversion symptoms later on.
-Individuals may be more likely to have long-lasting symptoms or develop new conversion disorder symptoms if:
+For most people, symptoms of conversion disorder get better with reassurance and time.
+However, up to one in four people may show a recurrence or new symptoms later.
+Individuals may be more likely to have long-lasting symptoms or develop a new conversion disorder if:

 Research helps us better understand diseases and can lead to advances in diagnosis and treatment.
 This section provides resources to help you learn about medical research and ways to get involved.